erik-adelbert/aoc/2023/README.md

 ## Day9

 I don't understand the (lack of) difficulty today.
 The solution is totally described in the challenge, it is [recursive](https://en.wikipedia.org/wiki/Recursion) by design.
+This is the [method of differences](https://en.wikipedia.org/wiki/Telescoping_series).
 Let's call it a day!